 All visitors who arrive without a face covering will be offered a mask.

-If the visitor answers “yes” to any of these questions, they will be denied access to the facility.
+If a caregiver answers “yes” to any of the above screening questions, except with the clarification of 4b, they will not be allowed to enter the hospital.

-Hospital visitors must be at least 15 years old and meet the screening criteria each time they enter the facility.
-All visitors must follow all required precautions:
+Hospital caregiver must be at least 15 years old and meet the screening criteria each time they enter the facility.
+All caregivers must follow all required precautions:

 - Follow social distancing guidelines of at least 6 feet distance from each other